eth-sri/eth-sri.github.io/_blogposts/lcifr.md

 ![](/assets/blog/lcifr/lcifr_results.svg){: .blog-img-50}

 {:.image-caption}
-***Figure 2.** Experimental evaluation of LCIFR on several common fairness datasets using Noise constraint (more details in the paper).
+***Experimental results.** Experimental evaluation of LCIFR on several common fairness datasets using Noise constraint (more details in the paper).
 For each dataset, LCIFR can train a classifier with high utility and high certified individual fairness.*

 ### Summary